XiaoMi/chronos/chronos-client/readme.md

 # Chronos-client

 ## Introduction
 Chronos-client is the client of chronos service.
-With chronos-client, you can get a **globally restrict monotonic increasing timestamp** easily.
+With chronos-client, you can get a **globally strictly monotone increasing timestamp** easily.
 It also handles failover problem.
 Once the master ChronosServer fails, this client can reconnect with the new master server through ZooKeeper and keep on requesting.

 ## Maven Dependency
 * If you're already using thrift-0.8.0, add this in your pom.xml.